SeekND/Carlandoo/README.md

 ## DOWNLOAD THE APP

-* Remotexy available for IOS and Android
+* Remotexy is available for IOS and Android >> http://remotexy.com
 * If you intend to run this car over the internet you will need to register for a free account.
+* Just as a note, I have 0 involvement with this company.
+I just found it to be a really great app for what I wanted to do :)

 ## PRINT THE PARTS